Online Clustering of Data Sequences with Bandit Information: System Model and Preliminaries

 \subsection{Clustering algorithm and performance metric}

-Given the collection of mean vectors \(\boldsymbol{\mu}\), the cluster index vector can be determined using the relation \(\mathcal{C}\).
+Given the collection of parameters \(\boldsymbol{\mu}\), the cluster index vector can be determined using the relation \(\mathcal{C}\).
 However, in our problem, \(\boldsymbol{\mu}\) is unknown.
 Therefore, in order to identify the cluster index vector \(\mathcal{C}(\boldsymbol{\mu})\), we observe samples generated from the arms.
-We consider a bandit information setup where an arm is selected at each time step \(t\) and a sample is obtained.
-Given \(\delta \in (0,1)\), the goal is to cluster the arms with the least expected number of arm selections (expected stopping time), while ensuring the error probability remains below \(\delta\).
+We consider a bandit information setup in which one arm is adaptively selected at each time step \(t\) and a sample is observed from the selected arm.
+Given \(\delta \in (0,1)\), the goal is to group the arms with the least expected number of arm selections (expected stopping time), while ensuring that the probability of error\footnote{Since we study a pure exploration problem under fixed confidence setting, we have the error probability metric and not a regret-based metric.} remains below \(\delta\).

-We denote an algorithm designed to cluster the arms by \(\pi\) and its sample complexity by \(\tau_\delta(\pi)\), which represents the total number of arm pulls under \(\pi\) for a fixed confidence level (error probability) \(\delta\).
+We denote an algorithm designed to cluster arms by \(\pi\) and its sample complexity by \(\tau_\delta(\pi)\), which represents the total number of arm pulls under the algorithm \(\pi\) for a fixed confidence level (error probability) \(\delta\).
+We use $\hat{\boldsymbol{c}}(\pi)$ to denote the cluster index vector estimated by the algorithm $\pi$ at the stopping time.

-\begin{definition} For \(\delta \in (0, 1)\), an algorithm \(\pi\) is said to be \(\delta\)-PC (Probably Correct) if for all \(\boldsymbol{\mu} \in \mathbb{R}^{d \times M}\), we have
+\begin{definition} For \(\delta \in (0, 1)\), an algorithm \(\pi\) is said to be \(\delta\)-PC (Probably Correct) if for all \(\boldsymbol{\mu} \in \Theta^M\), we have

 Here, \(\mathbb{P}_{\boldsymbol{\mu}}^\pi(\cdot)\) denotes the probability measure under algorithm \(\pi\) and the problem instance \(\boldsymbol{\mu}\). \end{definition}